hunterpayne/eprop/README.md

   def color: Option[String] = get[String](ColorPType)
   def length: Option[Double] = get[Double](LengthPType)
   def width: Option[Double] = get[Double](WidthPType)

-  // other methods here
+  def width2: Option[String] = get[String](WidthPType) // won't compile as WidthPType's type is Double, not String
 }

-// now make an instance of your container with some values new Container("read" as ColorPType, 20.0 as LengthPType, 23.3 as WidthPType)
+// now make an instance of your container with some values val c = new Container("read" as ColorPType, 20.0 as LengthPType, 23.3 as WidthPType)
+// ask for a random value
+c.get[Float]('other) // won't compile unless c has a Float named 'other c.color // pre-typed so will always compile and return Option[String]

 ```